markwylde/oidc-tools/README.md

 - `codeChallenge`: The PKCE code challenge (only if usePKCE is true)

 The state, nonce, and codeVerifier values should be stored in your session and verified when the user returns.

+### getLogoutUrl(params)

+Generates a URL to log the user out of the OAuth provider's session.

+**Parameters:**

+- `params` (optional): Object containing the following optional properties:
+  - `state` (string): Optional state value.
+If not provided, a secure random value will be generated.
+  - `postLogoutRedirectUri` (string): Optional URI to redirect to after logout.
+If not provided, the redirectUri from initialization will be used.

+**Returns:**

+A string URL to redirect the user to for logout.

 ### exchangeToken(params)